Abdullah-Taha9/NLG-VLM-TiKz-to-python/README.md

-# PYVEC Dataset and Training Pipeline
+# plotcraft-text-to-python

-PYVEC is a repository for building and evaluating models that generate Python/Matplotlib visualizations.
+plotcraft-text-to-python is a repository for building and evaluating models that generate Python/Matplotlib visualizations.
 It combines a curated training dataset, raw scraping outputs, rule-based data augmentation, training code for SFT and GRPO, a lightweight viewer for qualitative inspection, and human-evaluation artifacts.

 ## What Is In This Repository?